History of the Jews in Chernivtsi: World War II and the Holocaust (Including the Deportations to Transnistria)

 The Soviet Union occupied Chernivtsi in 1940, and immediately began persecuting Zionist activities and wealthy Jews, 3000 of whom were deported to Siberia.
+According to Dr. Avigdor Schachan, who wrote a book about the Transnistrian ghettos, and was himself brought up in the Bessarabian part of the present-day Chernivtsi Oblast of Ukraine, about 2,000 northern Bukovinian and 4,000 Bessarabian Jews were deported by the Soviet authorities to the Soviet east in June 1941.
 More than 45,000 Jews lived in Chernivtsi in 1941 at the beginning of Operation Barbarossa.
-The city was retaken on July 5 by Romania, which had become an ally of Nazi Germany.
+The city was retaken on July 5, 1941, by Romania, which had become an ally of Nazi Germany.
 Wartime leader Ion Antonescu felt the Jews favored the Soviet Union, and repressed them.
 The chief rabbi was assassinated, the synagogue burned, and other restrictions implemented.
 The Jews of the city, numbering almost 50,000, were then put in a ghetto, and later more than 32,000 were deported to ghettos in the Transnistria Governorate.
 In October and November 1941, 28,391 Jews from the city were deported to Transnistria.
 About 1,500 Jews from Chernivtsi converted to Christianity to be saved from deportation to Transnistria.
 A further 4,290 Chernivtsi Jews were deported to Transnistria in June 1942.
 All the Jews deported from Chernivtsi in 1941 and 1942 were deported by train; half of the 1941 transports and all the 1942 ones went to Otaci (Atachi at that time), typically middle class people, many of whom were able to take lei and valuables into Transnistria (just like the southern Bukovinian Jews), directly on the border with Transnistria, from where they crossed the border into Transnistria, and were not beaten and forced to buy food at high prices in a transit camp.
 The other half, mostly working class individuals, were sent to the Marculesti transit camp, where most gave up much of their jewelry and precious metals in exchange for food, and were often beaten and plundered by Romanian gendarmes, and from where they walked to nearby Atachi to be sent across the river to Transnistria.
-About 60% of the deportees to Transnistria from the city of Chernivtsi perished.
+About 60% of the deportees to Transnistria from the city of Chernivtsi perished according to the Jewish Virtual Library.
+According to Gali Mir-Tibon, most of the Jews deported from the city of Chernivtsi to Transnistria did not survive.
 According to the Yad Vashem database, 19,424 Jews who had lived in Chernivtsi before the war whose names are listed died in the Holocaust.
 According to the Yad Vashem database, the number of Jews who had lived in Chernivtsi before the war and were killed in the city during the Holocaust was 2,478.
 The number of Jews who were killed in the city of Chernivtsi itself, regardless of the place of prewar residence, was 3,372 according to the Yad Vashem database, with names included.
-Most of these Jews were killed by the German Einsatzgruppe D. The mayor of Chernivtsi at the time, Traian Popovici, opposed the harsh policy against the Jews.
-He helped nearly 20,000 Jews escape deportation to Transnistria, claiming they were important for the city's economy, and needed for labor.
-For his deeds, Popovici received the title of Righteous Among the Nations.
-About 16,794 of the Jews were allowed to stay in Chernivtsi after the June 1942 deportations.
-After World War II ended, many Jews returning from Transnistria left Chernivtsi in order to live in Israel and other countries.
-They were replaced by other Jews from all over the Soviet Union.
+Most of these Jews were killed by the German Einsatzgruppe D. The total number of Chernivtsi Jews killed by the SS (Einsatzgruppe D) in July and August 1941 was 3,106 according to the Einsatzgruppen reports, while the Romanians killed 400, though survivor testimonies suggest that perhaps more people were killed.
+According to Ruth Glasberg, a survivor and eyewitness of the massacre and of the deportations to Transnistria, "thousands of people were killed in the street and in houses by the Germans and Legionaires (i.e., members and supporters of the fascist Legion of the Archangel Michael).
+In a July 18, 1941, memorandum to Romania's military dictator Ion Antonescu, the National Peasants' Party leader Iuliu Maniu protested in two paragraphs against the massacres of Bessarabian and northern Bukovinian Jews as well as the Iasi pogrom.